 - Diminished psychological and overall health

 Dan gave us some great tips and techniques to take care of your hearing.
 Then he went in to taking care of your hearing aids if you do have some loss.
-The first X tips we have are for your hearing.
-The last X tips are for your hearing aids, should you have some.
+The first 6 tips on how to prevent hearing loss we have are for your hearing.
+The last 5 tips for how to prevent hearing loss in old age are for your hearing aids, should you have some.